Tefalk/checkerboard/README.md

 # checkerboard
-This checkerboard repo is the basis for what will be an axis and allies analysis app
+This checkerboard repo is the basis for what will be an axis and allies analysis app currently being developed in codea on my iPad.